jastuccio/jastuccio/README.md

 ####  👨🏻‍💻 Now:

-Probably working on an exiting project in React, WordPress, JS, Svelte, Gatsby, or Next.
+Probably working on an exiting project in React (or Next) and planning my next outdoor adventure.

 #### ⚡ ⛵️ Fun facts: